konrad88k/RoboFriends/README.md

 # [>> RoboFriends <<](https://konrad88k.github.io/RoboFriends/)

-The application was created with React library and was a part of the "Zero to Mastery - Web Developer" course.
+The application was created with Create React App during the "Zero to Mastery - Web Developer" course.

 You can simply filter robot cards by typing their name in search input.